Academic Catalog and Handbooks

 EXHS 303 Physical Activity Epidemiology (4 Credits)

 Physical activity epidemiology uses large population-based studies to link behavioral, environmental, and other factors that influence physical activity to health outcomes.
 This course will use an evidence-based approach to examine how we understand factors that influence health and efforts to increase physical activity.
 Students will examine methods to assess health as well as subjective and objective methods to measure physical activity, inactivity, and health behaviors.
 Students in this course will also study basic epidemiological research design including strengths and weaknesses through critical review of major studies.
 Students will also examine and critique current public health intervention efforts to increase physical activity at the individual and population levels.
+Not offered regularly.

 Prerequisites: (ESSS 111 or EXHS 111) and (EXHS 379A or EXHS 379B)